Applying clock comparison methods to pulsar timing observations: Results

 \subsubsection{Covariance analysis}

 We can further focus on the red noise detection by sacrificing the constraints on the white noise.
-This is done in a similar fashion as with the CS by computing the covariances, such that uncorrelated white noise will be rejected to allow for the correlated red noise to be more prominent.
-The right column of figure \ref{fig:14_recovery} shows the posterior distributions, recovered ACOV and PCOV from top to bottom.
+This is done in a similar way as with the CS by computing the covariances, such that uncorrelated white noise is rejected to allow for the correlated red noise to be more prominent.
+The right-hand column of figure \ref{fig:14_recovery} shows the posterior distributions, recovered ACOV and PCOV from top to bottom.
 The same limitation on the spectral index $\gamma_{PTA}$ for variances applies also to the covariances.

-Despite the lower white noise from the covariances the constraints on the red noise parameters $\gamma_{PTA}$ and $A_{PTA}$ are actually worse than their variance counterparts, as it can be seen in the top right panel of figure \ref{fig:14_recovery}.
-The white noise dominated lower time steps $\tau$ become upper limits with large uncertainties down to zero.
-This leaves only one or two time steps that contain information on the red noise, which is shown in the right column middle and bottom panels.
+Despite the lower white noise from the covariances, the constraints on the red noise parameters $\gamma_{PTA}$ and $A_{PTA}$ are actually worse than their variance counterparts, as it can be seen in the top right panel of figure \ref{fig:14_recovery} and table \ref{table:14_ev}.
+As there is no correlated white noise, the lowest time steps become upper limits with large uncertainties and do not provide any information on the red noise.
+This leaves only one or two time steps with information, which is shown in the right column middle and bottom panels.
 The overall recovery using all time steps thus favours low amplitude white and red noise.
 Using only time steps with small uncertainties could produce tighter, but less reliable, red noise constraints.